 A CGI image showing what a Dreadnought-class submarine may look like once completed (Picture: MOD).

-The Defence Secretary has confirmed £400 million in funding for the Dreadnought submarine programme whilst on a visit to Cumbria to open BAE Systems' new Academy for Skills and Knowledge.
+In December, Mr Williamson also confirmed £400 million in funding for the Dreadnought submarine programme while on a visit to Cumbria.

 The name, HMS Warspite, chosen for the third Dreadnought Class submarine has a history, as Admiral Sir Philip Jones, First Sea Lord, explained on Twitter on Monday.

 "The first ship to bear the name," he explains, "was a galleon commissioned in 1596 which served as Raleigh’s flagship in the Battle of Cadiz, where she earned the first of 25 battle honours."

 Other noteable ships also called Warspite include vessels used in the Anglo-Dutch War and the Seven Years War.

 More recently, the last vessel called Warspite was a Royal Navy submarine commissioned in 1967.

 The Dreadnought Class submarines will be powered by the next generation of nuclear reactor, allowing the submarine to patrol the oceans silently for months at a time.